tbliszcz-confluent/Flink-AI-Demos/AI Functions/forecast.md

 (CAST('2026-02-18 12:00:00.000' AS TIMESTAMP(3)), 205.99);
 ```

-Run the ARIMA forecast model (there are more values that can be customized, read the documentation for more information.
+Run the ARIMA forecast model.

 ```
 SELECT